-The outpatient department serves as the hub of hospital activity with numerous clinics housed within the department.
+The outpatient department serves as the hub of the medical center activity with numerous clinics housed within the department.
 Services include various orthopaedic clinics, a scheduled and walk-in fracture clinic and a specialized plastic surgery clinic.
 To provide high-quality care, staff from many disciplines work together to care for our patients.
 Surgeons, physician assistants, nursing, physical and occupational therapy, orthotics and prosthetics staff, as well as care management and child life, all collaborate with our patients and families to ensure positive outcomes.

-Occupational therapy helps children prepare for the transition away from the hospital and back to home or school by addressing everyday skills.
+Occupational therapy helps children prepare for the transition away from the medical center and back to home or school by addressing everyday skills.
 Occupational therapy concentrates on modifying the environment and providing specialized equipment to promote greater independence.
 Our therapists assess cognitive skills and upper body control for feeding, dressing, hygiene and school skills.
 We provide custom upper extremity splints following surgery, as well as custom home programs tailored to each child’s needs.

 Physical therapy is an important component of care following multiple lower extremity surgeries or to address gross motor delays.
 Physical therapy helps children improve their level of function so that each child can optimize their independence.
 Each patient’s program is tailored to his or her individual needs and developmental abilities.
 Family involvement is crucial and highly encouraged.
 Physical therapy services may include instruction of appropriate exercises to increase strength, mobility, walking quality, adaptive activities and training to use assistive devices including braces and prostheses.
-Shriners Hospitals for Children — Los Angeles also assists families with attaining appropriate wheelchairs to meet each individual's needs.
+Shriners for Children Medical Center also assists families with attaining appropriate wheelchairs to meet each individual's needs.

 We specialize in helping children achieve their dreams and reach their highest potential.
 This may mean a prosthetic device specialized for sports such as baseball, hockey and archery or for a musician needing to hold a violin bow or guitar pick.